 NEVER bounce the weight off your chest, as this can cause injury.

 The Pressing Phase: Press the barbell up and drive with your legs.
 This transfers the power drive from your legs into pressing the bar quickly upwards.
-Drive the bar straight up as hard and as fast as you can.
-Exhale forcefully throughout the press as this will help you maintain torso stability.
+Drive the bar straight up hard and as fast.
+Exhale forcefully throughout the press, as this will help you maintain torso stability.

 Keep your feet firmly planted on the floor throughout the bench press.
-Drive the bar upwards as fast as you can and with as much power as possible until your elbows ‘lockout’ and your arms are straight, completing your first bench press.
+Then, drive the bar upwards as fast as you can and with as much power as possible until your elbows ‘lockout’ and your arms are straight, completing your first bench press.

-How much should you bench press based upon your strength?
+How much should you bench press based on your age?

 To find the strength of your bench press – first, determine your 1-RM; second, determine your bench press rate by dividing your 1-RM by your bodyweight; third, use the table below based upon your gender and age to find your rating.
 Finally, look to the first column to determine your strength rating on the bench press.
 For example, a 24-year-old, 250-pound man who bench-presses 300 pounds with a bench press rate of 1.2 (300/250) has good strength.